How to Create a Simple Chat Room with JavaScript

 The above code snippet uses a JavaScript prompt to allow the user to enter their username.

 A minimum of two characters is required for the user to pass validation.
-If less than two characters, the user is alerted that the username is invalid then is prompted to enter it again.
-If validation is successful, the username is stored in localStorage
+If less than two characters, the user is alerted that the username is invalid and is prompted to enter it again.
+If validation is successful, the username is stored in localStorage to be used later when submitting messages.

 You can learn more about localStorage here.

-You should of course find more secure ways to store a username as it can be easily manipulated as a plain string in localStorage.
+You should, of course, find more secure ways to store a username as it can be easily manipulated as a plain string in localStorage.
 This is outside the scope of this tutorial and is just to show you how data can be sent via websockets.

 Display the Chat Room Messages